0xtavian/axiom-wiki/Filesystem-Utilities.md

 # axiom-scp '<instance>*':/full/path/to/file 'output/$name.txt'
 ```

-To copy a file or folder from the local file system to every instance, for example a folder of nuclei templates, simply specify the local path you wish to copy, the fleet prefix+asterisk wrapped in quotes followed by a colon and full path to the remote instance
+To copy a file or folder from the local file system to every instance, for example a folder of nuclei templates, simply specify the local path you wish to copy, the fleet prefix+asterisk wrapped in quotes followed by a colon and full path on the remote instance
 `'buck*':/home/op/custom-templates`.
 ```
 # axiom-scp mytemplates/ 'buck*':/home/op/custom-templates